 Oriol Sans was born in Catalonia, Spain, where he began his musical studies when he was five years old.
 At the age of nine he began to study violin and piano when he became a member of the Escolania de Montserrat.
 He graduated in Orchestral and Choral Conducting from the Barcelona Conservatory, and received the school’s Honors Award in both specialties.

-In 2006 Oriol became a student in Orchestral Conducting at the University of Michigan School of Music,Theatre and Dance, where he studied with Professor Kenneth Kiesler as the recipient of the Dorothy Greenwald Scholarship for promising instrumentalists, conductors, and composers.
-In December 2007 the Agustí Pedro i Pons Foundation in Barcelona granted him a scholarship for upper level musical studies.
-He received his Master’s degree in Orchestral Conducting in April 2008 and his Doctorate in Musical Arts in August 2011 at the University of Michigan.
+In 2006, Oriol became a student in Orchestral Conducting at the University of Michigan School of Music,Theatre and Dance, where he studied with Professor Kenneth Kiesler as the recipient of the Dorothy Greenwald Scholarship for promising instrumentalists, conductors, and composers.
+In December 2007, the Agustí Pedro i Pons Foundation in Barcelona granted him a scholarship for upper level musical studies.
+He received his Master’s degree in Orchestral Conducting (2008) and his Doctorate in Musical Arts (2011) from the University of Michigan.

 Oriol was music director of the Mollerussa String Youth Orchestra, guest conductor of the La Noguera Chamber Orchestra, guest conductor of the Diputació de Tarragona Youth Symphony Orchestra, assistant conductor of the Feminine Choir of Barcelona Conservatory, and music director of the Eurídice Choir and the Lleida University Choir.
 He taught at the Mollerussa School of Music and at the Lleida Conservatory where he conducted the Lleida Conservatory Symphony Orchestra among other ensembles.
 In addition, he was a faculty member at Lleida University where he collaborated with the Aula de Música and the Musicology Laboratory.